Steps for a successful Proxmox VE 9 upgrade

 • lsblk and mount to confirm storage

-• ip a and ping default gateway
+• ip a and ping the default gateway

 • zpool status if using ZFS